MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-mi.md

 # Patch Azure Monitor SCOM Managed Instance (preview)

-Azure Monitor SCOM Managed Instance (preview) offers a convenient patching experience compared to on-premesis SCOM.
+Azure Monitor SCOM Managed Instance (preview) offers a convenient patching experience compared to on-premises SCOM.

 Below are the key differences:

-- No concept of update roll up in SCOM Managed Instance (preview).
+- No concept of update rollup in SCOM Managed Instance (preview).
 A patch will be released as and when there are significant fixes and updates made to the product.
-They will be released at a cadence of as often as 2 weeks or 2 months.
+They'll be released at a cadence of as often as two weeks or two months.
 - Patching is quick and convenient.
 Select the button and wait for the patch to complete.
 - All newer patches are backward compatible with older versions.